Please contact Dede Cooper at [email protected] or Diaje Hart at [email protected] for more information on how to be a Birdies for Charity partner.

 The St. George’s Foundation

+The St. George’s Foundation charity supports Bermuda’s UNESCO World Heritage Site, the Historic Town of St. George and its Related Fortifications through collaboration, education and preservation.
 We are committed to involving our members, volunteers and cultural partners as we continue our mission to educate and increase awareness of everything our valuable UNESCO World Heritage Site has to offer to Bermuda’s schoolchildren, our community, and visitors.
 Our island is home to fortifications that display four centuries of British masonry coastal defense and our mission is to ensure their longevity for future generations to learn about our past.

 St George’s Historical Society

+Our mission is “to preserve an historic 1730 house and provide a permanent home for an eclectic range of artifacts, books and documents of historical interest.”
 We offer tours to schools with students learning about the life of our early settlers and rely on admissions paid by tourists and fundraisers supported by our members, all of which were severely impacted over the past years with Covid restrictions.

 Tomorrow’s Voices Autism Centre